Manmohan-menon/demo_lorem/README.md

 ## Future Enhancements
 May add few more methods in future(hopefully soon "[:)]" ).
 ## Update
-We've made some significant updates to DemoLorem.
+Made some significant updates to DemoLorem.
 Here are the highlights:

 - Removed Methods: We've streamlined the gem by removing some methods that were required for specific personal projects but no longer serve a general purpose.
 These include:

  - weather